Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: A simulation study

 \subsection{Performance for spatially inhomogeneous truths when varying the loss}

-{In this section we consider four spatially inhomogeneous true functions introduced in \cite{DJ94} for testing wavelet thresholding algorithms.
+In this section we consider four spatially inhomogeneous true functions introduced in \cite{DJ94} for testing wavelet thresholding algorithms.
+While these functions are not constructed to be `least favourable' in a certain Besov class (we do this in the next subsection), they are prototypes of spatially inhomogeneous signals encountered in practice.
+Hence, even though not designed to illustrate the change in the performance of the studied priors in terms of error norms when crossing different zones (regular, intermediate and sparse), these functions can illustrate the suitability of the studied priors for typical spatially inhomogeneous functions.
 We consider the full range of $L_{p'}$--losses, thereby considerably extending the simulation setting for OT priors in \cite[Section E.2]{AC}, where only $L_2$--loss was considered.

 The four functions can be seen in Figure \ref{fig-dj94}.
 We expand the functions in the Daubechies-8 maximally symmetric wavelet basis \cite{daubechiesbook} (Symmlet-8) and add standard normal noise on each wavelet coefficient.
 We use 2048 coefficients and coarse level 5, while each function has been appropriately rescaled to get a signal-to-noise ratio (as captured by the ratio of the $L_2$--norms of the function to the noise) approximately equal to 7, as in \cite{DJ94}.
 Hence, we have a normal sequence model as in \eqref{def : nseqwav} with $n=1$.
 Analysis and synthesis of the wavelet expansions is performed in Wavelab850 \cite{wavelab}.